nebili2023/prettyPhotoView/README.md

 To download this free PrestaShop module please visit http://www.eulaviolation.com/prettyphotoviewinstallation/

-install the module from the link an replace:
+install the module from the link and replace:

 /modules/prettyPhotoView/PrettyPhotoView.tpl